glorialulu/TSNet/docs/transient.rst

 Unsteady friction model
 ~~~~~~~~~~~~~~~~~~~~~~~

-In addition to the steady friction model, we incorporated the quasi-steady and
+In addition to the steady friction model, TSNet includes the quasi-steady and
-the unsteady friction models in the updated version of TSNet
+the unsteady friction models.
 The head loss term (:math:`h_f`) can be expressed as a sum of steady/quasi-steady part
 (:math:`{h_f}_s`) and unsteady part (:math:`{h_f}_u`), i.e., :math:`h_f={h_f}_s+ {h_f}_u`.
-TSNet incorporated the instantaneous acceleration-based model [VIBS06]_ to calcualte the
+TSNet incorporates the instantaneous acceleration-based model [VIBS06]_ to calcualte the
 unsteady friction:

 .. math::